scrapfly/scrapfly-scrapers/README.md

 </details>

-For the full guide, refer to our blog article
+For the full guide, refer to our blog article [How to Scrape Homegate.ch Real Estate Property Data](https://scrapfly.io/blog/how-to-scrape-homegate-ch-real-estate-property-data/)

 ### Idealista
 <p align="left">